telerik/reporting-docs/using-reports-in-applications/display-reports-in-applications/web-application/html5-asp.net-mvc-report-viewer/manual-setup.md

 <!DOCTYPE html>
 ````

-    >tip The above DOCTYPE directive should be considered with your custom requirements.
+    >The above DOCTYPE directive should be considered with your custom requirements.
 More details about the used in the tutorial settings for the page can be found in the                      [Defining document compatibility](http://msdn.microsoft.com/en-us/library/cc288325(v=vs.85).aspx)  MSDN article.

 1. Initialize the browser’s viewport in the ```<head>``` element: